Is a Person a Primary or Secondary Source of Research?

 A person can be a primary source when the information they provide includes direct and original knowledge of a topic, subject, or situation.
 For example, when a person is giving a personal speech, he is a primary source.

-To add to that, when journalists are on sight reporting, the information they provide is firsthand, making them the primary sources of that information.
+To add to that, when journalists are on-site reporting, the information they provide is firsthand, making them the primary sources of that information.

 When a person is considered the source of original information, then he or she automatically becomes a primary source of information.